eugeneayonga/FadeArena/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+**This README is not complete.
+This is an oversight.

 Things you may want to cover:

-* Ruby version
+* Ruby version - ruby 2.7.4

-* System dependencies
+* System dependencies - sql, node, npx, rails

-* Configuration

-* Database creation
+* Database creation - `rails db:migrate db:seed`

 * Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...